wonhee3472/Amazon_Vine_Review_Analysis/README.md

 * `Extract` one of the datasets and create a new DataFrame
   - For this project, a **furniture** dataset was selected

-* `Transform` the extracted dataset into four DataFrames with the correct columns:
+* `Transform` the extracted dataset into four DataFrames with the correct columns and `Load` them into their respective tables in pgAdmin:
   - Customers Table DataFrame
   ![](screenshots/customers_table.png)
   - Products Table DataFrame